pablodecm/paper-inferno/paper/paper.md

 parameters $\boldsymbol{\theta}$ for an unbiased estimator.
 In Bayesian
-terminology, this approach is referred to as the Laplace approximation [@laplace1986memoir] where the logarithm of the joint density (including the priors) is expanded around the MAP to a multi-dimensional normal approximation of the posterior density.
+terminology, this approach is referred to as the Laplace approximation [@laplace1986memoir] where the logarithm of the joint density is expanded around the MAP to a multi-dimensional normal approximation of the posterior density.